ddeutils/ddedocs/docs/roles/analytic_engineer/index.md

 # Analytic Engineer

-!!! quote
+!!! quote "What is AE do?"

-    Make sure that companies can understand their data and use it to solve problems, answer questions, or make decisions
+    **Analytic Engineer** is who make sure that companies can understand their data and use it to _Solve Problems_, _Answer Questions_, or _Make Decisions_.